-- On the Mode screen, touch Wi-Fi → Samsung Link → Nearby devices. - If the guide message appears, touch Yes. - The camera will automatically attempt to connect to a WLAN via the most recently connected AP device. - If the camera has not previously been connected to a WLAN, it will search for available AP devices. (p.
-124) - You can set to allow only selected devices or all devices to connect by touching MENU → DLNA Access Control on the screen. - A sharing file list is created.
-Wait until other devices can find your camera. - Connect the Samsung Link device to a network, and then turn on the Samsung Link feature. - Refer to your device's user manual for more information. - 3 On the camera, allow the Samsung Link device to connect to your camera.
+- Rotate the mode dial to Wi-Fi. - 2 Select No. - If the guide message appears, press [TM]. - The camera will automatically attempt to connect to a WLAN via the most recently connected AP device. - If the camera has not previously been connected to a WLAN, it will search for available AP devices. (p.
+101) - 3 Connect your TV to a wireless network via an AP device. - Refer to your TV's user manual for more information.

-- 4 On the Samsung Link device, select a camera to connect. - 5 On the Samsung Link device, browse the shared photos or videos. - For information about searching for the camera and browsing the photos or videos on the Samsung Link device, refer to the device's user manual. - Videos may not play smoothly depending on the type of Samsung Link device or the network condition.
+- On the TV, search for the camera and browse the shared photos or videos. - For information about searching for the camera and browsing the photos or videos on the TV, refer to the TV's user manual. - Videos may not play smoothly depending on the type of TV or network condition.
+If this happens, re-record the video in ## or ## quality and play it again.
+If videos do not play smoothly on your TV over the wireless connection, try connecting the camera to the TV with the HDMI cable.